majeedraza1/filterable-portfolio/readme.txt

 == Frequently Asked Questions ==
-Do you have questions or issues with Filterable Portfolio?
-[Ask for support here.](http://wordpress.org/support/plugin/filterable-portfolio)

-== Frequently Asked Questions ==

 = After changing portfolio slug, portfolio link is not working. = After change portfolio slug, you need to regenerate permalink.
 To regenerate permalink, go to *Settings --> Permalinks* from WordPress admin and press on "Save Changes" button.